-We study how firms' boundaries shape their public disclosures.
-Theories at the intersection of accounting and economics suggest that firms can use public disclosure to coordinate credibly with supply chain partners, and predict that more vertically integrated firms provide less public disclosure about their future business plans.
-Using data on the extent to which firms are vertically integrated, we find that those firms that become more vertically integrated reduce their public disclosure about their products, and that such disclosures help mitigate informational and strategic frictions along the supply chain.
+We study how vertical firm boundaries shape firms' public disclosures.
+Theory suggests that firms can use public disclosure to coordinate with supply chain partners, and predicts a substitutive relation between vertical integration and public disclosure about future strategic plans, as vertical integration reduces the need to coordinate via public disclosure.
+Using data on the extent to which firms are vertically integrated, we find that firms that become more vertically integrated reduce their public disclosure about their product strategies, and that the reduction is most pronounced for vertically integrating firms with the largest informational and strategic frictions along the supply chain.

 Keywords: Firm Boundaries, Vertical Integration, Product Disclosure, Coordination Role of Disclosure